deltathesis/gitconnect/README.md

 __Launch__
 Launch Selenium Server and launch Protractor
-`webdriver-manager start`
+- `webdriver-manager start`
-`protractor client/testing/conf.js`
+- `protractor client/testing/conf.js`

 ## Contributing

-1. Fork our repo and clone it to your local computer.
+1. Fork our repo and clone your fork to your local computer.
 2. Create your feature branch from the dev branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -m '(type)Add some feature'`
   __Allowed type values:__